 Don’t forget to end by thanking them for letting you know about the issue and letting you fix it.

 After you’ve addressed a client’s complaint, document all of the details in the client’s file for future reference.
 Be very specific about what the client complained about and how your team addressed those complaints.

-Discuss with your cleaning teams what could have been done better or differently in the first visit and include this information in the client’s file as well.
+Discuss with your cleaning teams what could have been done better or differently on the first visit, and include this information in the client’s file.

-If the client books another cleaning, reference your notes and give your cleaning team very specific instructions.
+If the client books another cleaning, reference your notes and give your cleaning team precise instructions.

 If angry customers often leave you at a loss for words, here are some phrases to have ready that will help defuse the situation:

 - “Okay, so it’s obvious something didn’t go right.
 Can we just scratch today and start all over?
 Can we do that first thing on Monday morning?”